Jturtles/cs326-final-addictedtoriotgames/client/docs/final.md

 ## URL Routes/Mappings

 - /user/delete - Calls DeleteUser API
-- /post/all - Gets all posts from Post Collection
+- /post/all - Calls readallPost API
-- /upload - Uploads picture and picture information into User's Pictures Element and Post Collection
+- /upload - Calls uploadPost API
 - /login (GET) - Directs user to feed page.
-- /login (POST) - Authenticates the User logging in
+ - /login (POST) - Calls validatePassword API
 - /logout - Logs user out of the website
-- /getUser - Retrieves tuple about the user from User collection
+- /getUser - Calls GetUser API
 - /signUp (GET) - Directs user to SignUp Page
-- /signUp (POST) - Creates user
+- /signUp (POST) - Calls AddUser API
 - /feed - Redirects to Feed page
 - /profile - Redirects to Profile page
-- /uploadpfp - Uploads a profile picture
+- /uploadpfp - Calls UploadPFP API

 ## Authentication/Authorization
+ - Authentication occurs in the login page.
+When the user tries to sign in, we take the email and password, and we check the User collection to see if it exists and we check if the entered password matches the password in the collection, and allow them into the site if they do.
+ - Special users permissions only allow for users to see their own posts in profile.
 ## Division of Labor

 Jason Chen